What is Bionics4Education?

 Bionics4Education combines analog and digital learning in a didactic form with a practice-oriented educational kit and an accompanying digital learning environment.
 Bionics4Education was developed by a team of engineers, designers, computer scientists and biologists.
 The team, which had successfully developed bionically inspired projects in the past, recognised that the countless prototypes and experimental models developed during the design process could be used as a source of ideas to get young people in particular excited about bionics and about STEM (Science, Technology, Engineering, Maths) worldwide.

-The didactic and learning strategy of the educational kit is based on the multi-layered learning effects of the people involved in the Bionic Learning Network.
+The didactic and learning strategy of the educational kit is based on the multi-layered learning experience of the people involved in the Bionic Learning Network.
 During the development phases of countless bionics projects, the experts were able to gather valuable experience over the years, which can now be passed on in a targeted manner with Bionics4Education.

 These bionics prototypes are at the heart of learning and have been adapted into a modular educational concept with a unique learning construction kit.
 Bionics for the classroom.

-Finally, bionically inspired robots can be recreated with these learning construction kits.
+Finally, bionically inspired robots can be assembled with these learning construction kits.
 The idea is to build robots based on nature’s model and to control them remotely with mobile devices such as tablets or smartphones.

 NEW!
 Bionic Flower